 This is a very important step in your fall cleanup.
 No one enjoys climbing up on the ladder to get in the gutters, but it’s critical for preventing bigger problems down the line.
 Always work with a partner to watch the ladder and help when needed.
 Also, consider using a leaf blower to speed up the process.

-While you’re close to the roof, check for damaged shingles, flashing, or vents to ensure that you’re getting all exterior repairs complete before the winter months.
+While you’re close to the roof, check for damaged shingles, flashing, or vents to ensure that you’re getting all exterior repairs completed before the winter months.

 Here’s a step-by-step guide on how to care for your gutters.

 Fix Any Air Traps or Leaks

 Be proactive and help save on energy costs by fixing air leaks and traps now.
 Weather-stripping is one of the most cost-effective solutions for reducing energy costs.
 In fact, it can save you up to 15% on heating and cooling bills, and it’s also easy to install.

 While you’re checking for leaks, also inspect the caulking around windows, doors, and other entry points and replace the seal if necessary.

 Furnace filters work tirelessly to trap dust and prevent it from spreading through your home.
 Be sure to replace these before your furnace goes into overdrive to prevent clogs and issues with heating your home.
 A simple monthly cleaning is all it takes to keep these filters breathing free and clear.
 If you use disposable filters, you can use a vacuum once before a full cleaning.